abijeet-dhillon/github_data_pipeline/docs/weekly_updates.md

 ### 1. **Pipeline deployment and indexing validation**

 - Deployed the full retrieval and indexing pipeline on the lab workstation on Thursday, then revisited it Monday to validate the end-to-end run.
 - Confirmed that **13/15 repositories** were successfully pulled and their JSON artifacts copied back to my local laptop for analysis.
-The pipeline was still running, pulling the 14th repository's data on Monday.
+The pipeline was still running, pulling the 14th repository's datai on Monday.
 - Ran the indexing workflow locally over the exported data and verified that roughly **1.2 million documents** were indexed into Elasticsearch across all entity indices.
 - Identified a bulk indexing issue affecting `repo_blame` documents for a few large repositories; updated the indexing component to stream and split these payloads safely.
 Pushed this fix to the repository today and re-ran indexing locally with the data pulled by the lab computer to confirm the problem is now resolved.

-### 2. **User stories and ES|QL exploration**
+### 2. **Test Scenarios and ES|QL exploration**

-- Authored **two complex user stories** to probe the limits of the current pipeline and analytics stack:
+- Authored **test scenarios** to probe the limits of the current pipeline and analytics stack:
-  - **Cross-repo dependency health:** Uses the `cross_repo_links` index to analyze how often external projects reference a given repository (e.g., micromatch), with ES|QL queries and aggregations over `source` and `target` fields.
-  - **Issue/PR backlog and risk triage:** Uses `prs_with_linked_issues` and `issues_closed_by_commits` to surface multi-issue PRs, long-open issues, and issues closed by multiple commits without relying on joins.
-- Documented both stories and their supporting ES|QL queries in `docs/user_stories.md`, linking fields and indices back to the concrete JSON outputs under `output/{owner_repo}/` so future analysis can build directly on this work.
+- Documented test scenarios and their supporting ES|QL queries in `docs/test_scenario.md`, linking fields and indices back to the concrete JSON outputs under `output/{owner_repo}/` so future analysis can build directly on this work.

----

 ---